 - Food scientists at the University of Massachusetts Amherst have come up with a way to use a smartphone camera to detect harmful bacteria in contaminated vegetables.

 - Scientists develop TB test that uses a smartphone camera.
-Professor Alamgir Hossain, from Anglia Ruskin University Malaysia said, It is hoped that the app-based test will help bring down the death rate of more than a million people a year.
+Professor Alamgir Hossain, from Anglia Ruskin University Malaysia, said It is hoped that the app-based test will help bring down the death rate of more than a million people a year.

-Could smartphone technology one day be used as an X-Ray machine to see human or animals' bones and internal organs? — or even to see ghosts!
+Could smartphone technology one day be used as an 'X-Ray and MRI' machine to see the inner workings and organs of the human body? — or even ghosts!?

 © 2021 Tony Sky